Coraliuky/PaddleDetection/configs/mot/README_en.md

 PaddleDetection makes three MOT algorithms of these two categories available: [DeepSORT](https://arxiv.org/abs/1812.00442) of SDE algorithms, and [JDE](https://arxiv.org/abs/1909.12605) and [FairMOT](https://arxiv.org/abs/2004.01888) of JDE algorithms.

-### PP-Tracking real-time MOT system
+### PP-Tracking Real-Time MOT System
 In addition, PaddleDetection also provides [PP-Tracking](../../deploy/pptracking/README.md) real-time MOT system.
 PP-Tracking is the first open-source real-time Multi-Object Tracking system, and it is based on the deep learning framework of PaddlePaddle.
 It has rich models, wide application scenarios, and efficient deployment.

-PP-Tracking supports two paradigms: single camera tracking (MOT) and multi-target multi-camera tracking (MTMCT).
-To solve the difficulties and pain points of real business, PP-Tracking provides various MOT functions and applications such as pedestrian tracking, vehicle tracking, multi-class tracking, small object tracking, traffic statistics and multi-camera tracking.
-The deployment method supports API and GUI visual interface, and the deployment language supports Python and C++, The deployment platform environment supports Linux, NVIDIA Jetson, etc.
+PP-Tracking supports two paradigms: Mono-Camera Tracking (MOT) and Multi-Target Multi-Camera Tracking (MTMCT).
+To solve the difficulties and pain points of real business, PP-Tracking includes various application scenarios of Multi-Object Tracking such as pedestrian tracking, vehicle tracking, multi-class tracking, small object tracking, traffic statistics and multi-camera tracking.
+The deployment method supports the API call and GUI , and compatible deployment languages include Python and C++, The deployment platform environment supports Linux, NVIDIA Jetson, etc.

-### AI studio public project tutorial
+### Public Projects of AI studio
-PP-tracking provides an AI studio public project tutorial.
-Please refer to this [tutorial](https://aistudio.baidu.com/aistudio/projectdetail/3022582).
+There is a public project of AI studio on PP-Tracking.
+You can refer to this [tutorial](https://aistudio.baidu.com/aistudio/projectdetail/3022582).

-### Python predict and deployment
+### Python Prediction and Deployment
-PP-Tracking supports Python predict and deployment.
-Please refer to this [doc](../../deploy/pptracking/python/README.md).
+PP-Tracking supports prediction and deployment with python.
+For the tutorial, refer to this [doc](../../deploy/pptracking/python/README.md).

-### C++ predict and deployment
+### C++ Prediction and Deployment
-PP-Tracking supports C++ predict and deployment.
-Please refer to this [doc](../../deploy/pptracking/cpp/README.md).
+PP-Tracking supports prediction and deployment with C++.
+For the tutorial, refer to this [doc](../../deploy/pptracking/cpp/README.md).

-### GUI predict and deployment
+### GUI prediction and Deployment
-PP-Tracking supports GUI predict and deployment.
+PP-Tracking supports predict and deployment with GUI.
 Please refer to this [doc](https://github.com/yangyudong2020/PP-Tracking_GUi).

 <div width="1000" align="center">
   <img src="../../docs/images/pptracking_en.png"/>